 Certainly the first priority of any new student, or member of the new student’s family, is the academic program that will lead to the successful completion of a degree.
 This, of course, is the heart of the mission of the University and a central focus of the Orientation program.

-As family members, you should know that Orientation includes more than eight hours of structured advising time.
+As family members, you should know that Orientation includes more than five hours of structured advising time.
 The Orientation Advisors, faculty, dean’s offices staffs, pre-professional advisors and the University Registrar’s staff are all here to make the student’s course selection process successful.

 Of course, they can use your help as well.
 The most difficult job they have is helping new students understand that they need to relax with this process.
 The decisions that they make as they select their first semester’s classes are certainly important, but they don’t need to make these decisions alone.
 The goal of Orientation is to make students’ transition to the University easy, so everything planned for them carefully considers their needs and their success.